thaysom22/portfolio_project/README.md

 * presenting and linking to my coding projects on github.com
 * presenting and linking to my blog posts on medium.com
 * providing links to my professional social media accounts
-* displaying a contact form with my contact details
+* displaying a simple contact form with my contact details

 ### Link to live site